-- Awarded to undergraduate students with financial need. - You must be enrolled at least half-time (6-8 credit hours). - Eligibility is determined by completing the FAFSA. - You are responsible for repayment of the loan. - Interest rates on Subsidized Direct Loans are fixed and capped depending on when the loan was first disbursed and year in college of the borrower.
-Loans first disbursed between July 1, 2014 and June 30, 2015 are fixed at 4.66% for undergraduate borrowers and 6.8% for graduate borrowers.
-Loans first disbursed between July 1, 2015 and June 30, 2016 are fixed at 4.29% for undergraduate borrowers.
+- · Awarded to undergraduate students with financial need. - You must be enrolled at least half-time (6 credits per semester). - Eligibility is determined by completing the FAFSA. - You are responsible for repayment of the loan. - Interest rates on Subsidized Direct Loans are fixed and capped depending on when the loan was first disbursed and year in college of the borrower.
+Loans first disbursed between July 1, 2016 and June 30, 2017 are fixed at 3.76% for undergraduate borrowers.
+Loans first disbursed between July 1, 2017 and June 30, 2018 are fixed at 4.45% for undergraduate borrowers.
 (Graduate students are no longer eligible for subsidized loans).
-The interest rate for each year is determined by the 10-year Treasury bond plus an add-on each June preceding the award year.
-Half-time enrollment (6 credits/semester) must be maintained or the loan goes into repayment. - Half-time enrollment must be maintained or the loan goes into repayment. - You must complete a Direct Loan Master Promissory Note (MPN) and Direct Loan Entrance Interview.
+The interest rate for each year is determined by the 10-year Treasury bond plus an add-on each June preceding the award year. - Half-time enrollment (6 credits per semester) t must be maintained or the loan goes into repayment. - You must complete a Direct Loan Master Promissory Note (MPN) and Direct Loan Entrance Interview.
 You may complete both the MPN and Entrance Interview at www.studentloans.gov.